-- 1. You will receive detailed instructions (via instructional videos) for how to complete the assessment. - 2.
+- 1. You will receive detailed instructions for how to complete the assessment. - 2.
 You will put on PPE including gloves, a hardhat with chin strap, and safety glasses in addition to a harness.
 You will be attached to the fall arrest life-line system.